 In 1895 Crosby convinced the Maine Central Railroad to sponsor an exhibition at the first annual Sportsmen’s Exposition in New York City.
 She and two Rangeley guides manned a Maine booth displaying taxidermy and a log cabin.
 This modest display brought great visibility to the state and helped to increase tourism.
 Crosby organized and presented expanded displays again in 1896, 1897, and 1898, as well as at similar expositions in Boston.
 She published articles about these events, discussing her short-skirted sporting outfit by Spaulding Brothers and her meeting the famed shooter Annie Oakley.

 While attending the 1897 Sportsmen’s Exposition, Crosby was informed about the passage of an important bill in Maine.
-For years, through the Maine Sportsmen’s Fish and Game Association, she had lobbied for the licensing of guides as a way to generate funds for fish and game protection.
-In appreciation of her efforts, and despite the fact that Crosby was never a guide, the state of Maine ceremonially awarded Fly Rod Crosby license number 1 in 1898.
+For years, through the Maine Sportsmen’s Fish and Game Association, she had lobbied for the licensing of guides both to assure that guides were professionally qualified and as a way to generate funds for fish and game protection.
+In appreciation of her efforts the state of Maine ceremonially awarded Fly Rod Crosby Registered Maine Guide license number 1 in 1898.

 The following year, Crosby suffered a tremendous injury to her knee.
 Some accounts claimed that she fell while disembarking a train; some believe her skirt became caught and she was dragged by a train; and Crosby herself recounted that she slipped on a piece of coal.
 However it happened, Crosby was physically and, for the most part, emotionally crippled by this unfortunate accident.
 Her days of fly fishing and hunting decreased greatly, and her newspaper articles diminished while she was in and out of hospitals.
 For the last twenty years of her life, Fly Rod Crosby devoted her time to her church and community causes.